MooersLab/time-blocks/README.md

 He describes his full approach in his 2020 book *Time-Block Planner: A Daily Method of Deep Work in a Distracted World*.

 I do not follow his full approach because I manage my to-dos in *org-agenda* in *Emacs*.
-I should not need this paper form and should do everything in *org-agenda*.
+I should not need this paper form because I could do it in *org-agenda*.
 However, I like the portability and flexibility of the paper form.
 I carry it around with me on a clipboard.

-For visitors who are Emacsens, the table present here could be re-implemented as an org table in an org file.
+For Emacsens, the table presented here could be re-implemented as an org table in an org file.
+It could also be re-implemented in Mardown and Typst.

 At the end of the day, you can reflect on the origins of the schedule changes and the amount of time required to complete certain tasks.
 This information informs the setting up of future schedules.